 There is always some artistic license when cutting stones and for some fancy cuts a faceted girdle may be required, as it is for squares, octagons, rectangles, hexagons or other shapes with straight sides.
 Many new cutters believe that faceted girdles are a sign of a "precision cut" gemstone, but a rounded girdle can also be cut and polished in a precision manner - it just takes a little more time and effort to produce what we think is a more refined look.
 You would never see a ideal-cut diamond or an high-value colored gemstone with faceted girdles; you shouldn't need to settle for these either.

 In addition to the aesthetic aspect, there's also a functional reason to round the girdles.
 Many jewelers hate faceted girdles because it makes stone setting more difficult.
-In fact, we've had several jewelers tell us that they round off faceted girdles themselves with a polishing wheel prior to setting.
-It would be highly disappointing if part of your prized gemstone was ground away, so here at Finewater we prefer to perform the rounding ourselves during our own precision cutting process.
 A rounded girdle also facilitates the use of settings with any number of prongs, with no need for awkward fittings such as a 6 prong setting on a 16-sided stone.
 A rounded girdle also works better with a bezel setting, as the metal can then be pushed into place more smoothly around the girdle.

 Here are a few examples of faceted and rounded girdle outlines, with the GemCad-type faceted girdles on the left and rounded girdles on the right.

-We think you will agree that the stones on the left look a bit "amateurish", while the stones on the right appear refined and elegant.
+We think you will agree that the stones on the right appear more elegant.
 It shows that a little extra effort can make a world of difference!

 People often wonder "what makes a good gemstone" so I've decided to write a series of short blog posts about various gemcutting or gemology topics - in no particular order.
 Here's the first installment, showing an easy way to visually determine a cutter's commitment to detail by examining a gemstone's crown facets.

 Most western cutters learn what's called meetpoint cutting - that is, cutting each facet until it precisely "meets" or joins adjoining facets.
 When done properly it is a work of beauty; when not, not so much.
 Some cutters will take shortcuts, particularly when it comes to the crown facets that meet the table (the "star" facets on a round brilliant cut).
-It's fast and easy to cut the table a bit short and avoid all those pesky meetpoint details, or cut to just one or two meetpoints correctly, ignore the rest, and assume that the customer won't notice the difference.
 In contrast, most foreign cutters will cut a good looking crown because that's what the customer will notice after the stone is mounted.
 We've found that it really doesn't take much additional time or effort to finish the meetpoints correctly.

 Here are some examples (both good and bad):

 So you see that's really quite easy to judge some aspects of cut quality from a quick examination of the gemstone (and often a photo will suffice).
 Of course, there will always be some exceptions where cutting constraints that might prevent perfect meetpoints - for example, repolishing a badly cut stone that had poor symmetry or to avoid inclusions just under the table.
-However, for the majority of stones (and especially those cut from rough) there should be no excuse for poor table meetpoints.
+However, for the majority of stones (and especially those cut from rough) good table meetpoints should be the norm rather than the exception.